Adversarial Attack and Defense on Point Sets: Transferability of Adversarial Examples

-\paragraph{Attack Performance.} Pointwise Gradient method is universal to attack PC-Nets.
-Thus, we apply it to evaluate the robustness of them.
-The accuracy of PC-Nets after attacking is shown in Table \ref{form:different_nets}, which reflect their robustness.
+We apply the Pointwise Gradient attack on these PC-Nets to evaluate their robustness to the adversarial point clouds.
+By tuning the attack intensities (the Chamfer distance $\mathcal{D}_C$), the accuracy of PC-Nets after attacking is shown in Figure \ref{fig:various-pc-net}.

+Interestingly, PointNet++ performs worse in terms of robustness than PointNet.
+PointNet++ outperforms PointNet without attack.
+Please note that the static kNN graphs in the PointNet++ is constructed on the attacked \tifs{examples}.
+We conjecture that the static kNN graphs of natural \tifs{examples} built in the Euclidean space make the hidden representations lay in a narrow space.
+The kNN graphs of adversarial point clouds are differently structured, which weaken the robustness of the hidden representations.

-We observe that DGCNN has better robustness than that of PointNet and PointNet++.
-Since Pointwise Gradient method is directional, the dynamic edge convolution operation in DGCNN disturbs the attacking direction and contributes to high robustness.
+DGCNN is observed more robust than that of PointNet and PointNet++.
+The DGCNN enjoys highest performance without attacking.
+Besides, the dynamic edge convolution operation in DGCNN disturbs the gradient backward, which results in ``shattered gradients'' \cite{athalye2018obfuscated} and contributes to high robustness.

-The accuracy of PointNet++ decreases with attack intensity increasing, concluding that PointNet++ model appears worse robustness than PointNet and DGCNN.

-\paragraph{Transferability.} To evaluate transferability between these PC-Nets, we transfer adversarial samples generated by one net with Pointwise Gradient method to another evaluating PC-Net.
-The evaluation results are shown in Table \ref{attack_trans}, in which the transferred accuracy means the test accuracy of generated adversarial samples on evaluating PC-Net.
+\paragraph{Transferability} To evaluate transferability between these PC-Nets, we transfer adversarial \tifs{examples} generated by one source network with (vanilla) Pointwise Gradient method to \tifs{the ones generated by the other} evaluating PC-Net.
+As shown in Table \ref{attack_trans}, we evaluate the adversarial \tifs{examples} on the evaluating PC-Net to obtain \textit{post-attacking accuracy}, and the corresponding natural \tifs{examples} to obtain the \textit{pre-attacking accuracy}.

-The evaluation results indicate that the attack transferability of different PC-Nets is poor, which means that Pointwise Gradient method is not suited for black-box adversarial attack in PC-Nets cases.
+The evaluation results indicate that poor attack transferability of the adversarial point clouds generated by the Pointwise Gradient attack.
+The high post-attacking accuracy implies, that only a few adversarial \tifs{examples} are successfully transferred to the evaluating networks.
+Pointwise Gradient method is not an effective black-box adversarial attack in point cloud cases.

+We explore further, whether the failure of black-box attack comes from the characteristics of PC-Nets / point clouds, or simply the ineffective attack method.
+Inspired from the success of momentum-based iterative attack on natural images \cite{dong2018boosting}, we develop a Pointwise Gradient variant enhanced by momentum (see Section \ref{sec:pg}), named Momentum Poinwise Gradient method (MPG).
+Surprisingly, MPG significantly improve the transferability of the adversarial \tifs{examples} (Table \ref{table:mpg}).
+Most adversarial \tifs{examples} obtain low post-attacking accuracy on the evaluating networks, though MPG attack performance on the source networks is not observed significantly different from that of PG.
+It is interesting that adversarial \tifs{examples} generated by DGCNN are less transferable than the another, even though the DGCNN is more robust to the adversarial PG attack.